⏳ 15 min read · Last updated: May 2026

 🌱 Why Regrow Green Onions Hydroponics?

 Choosing to regrow green onions hydroponics bypasses the mess of potting soil in your apartment.
 Scallions belong to the allium family, which means they store energy in a basal plate at the bottom of the stem.
 When you submerge this plate in water, it triggers rapid root expansion.
-Consequently, new shoots emerge from the center of the cut stem within hours.
+New shoots emerge from the center of the cut stem within hours.
 This makes them the perfect beginner plant.

 💧 The Zero-Waste Kitchen Benefit